amadeus/Function.SimpleDelay-Mootools/README.md

 There is no need to assign the delay to a variable like the normal MooTools delay method.

+See example.html and the source for more example uses and arguments.

 Known Issues
 -----------------
 There are probably many, I haven't really tested this outside of standard compliant browsers and outside my necessary means.